CarlMears/RSS_Fast_RTMv2/README.md

 python make_abs_table_q.AMSU.multiband.py
 ```

-This confirms that the atm_rtm package as built sucessfully.
+This confirms that the atm_rtm package as built successfully.
 The first python command executed in a few seconds.
 The second one takes much longer.
 If you don't want to wait for this, you can download the tables (for only the RSS Oxygen model) from zenodo: